enqueuezero/site/architecture/apscheduler.md

 ## Time Is of the Essence

 Although the scheduler is all about executing the job at a specific time, it doesn't guarantee the job will be executed definitely.
 That's one of the most important things you need to have in your mind.
-Two primary factors would affect it:
+Two factors affect it:

-* The scheduler implementation.
 * **Current running job numbers**.
 * **Current system load**.

-If the system load is high, the scheduler might choose to drop some jobs since it needs to execute new jobs.
+If the system load is high, the scheduler process doesn't get enough CPU resource and thus some jobs don't get a chance to be triggered.
+The scheduler might choose to drop some jobs since it needs to execute new jobs.
 It's similar to the case of queueing-up.It's recommended not to put CPU-bound operations in the same machine of where APScheduler is running.

-Besides, the sleep operation depends on OS or VM scheduler, which is much low-level scheduler behind the scene.
-The OS does not guarantee it suspends the process exactly the same amount of time specified by `timeout`.
+Besides, the operating system does not guarantee it suspends the process exactly the same amount of time specified by `timeout`.
 [4]

 ## Locking for Job State Modifications